CreativeMaladjustment/stelligent-u-020201208/05-ec2/README.md

 - Query the stack's events using the AWS CLI.
 What happened to your original EC2 Windows instance?

+> win was terminated still around but will be gone soon

 #### Lab 5.1.4: Teardown

 There is usually some delay between initiating an instance's termination